raisely/sequelize-to-json-schema/README.md

 Please follow the coding style in `.editorconfig` and `.eslintrc`.

-Contributions should pass `npm test:ci && npm run lint` (see below on testing)
+Contributions should pass `npm run test:ci && npm run lint` (see below on testing)

 ## Testing